UKHomeOffice/dq-aws-migration/AWSTaggingStandards.md

-Tags enable us to c ategorize AWS resources in different ways, for example, by purpose, owner, or environment.
+Tags enable us to categorize AWS resources in different ways, for example, by purpose, owner, or environment.
 Each tag consists of a key and an optional value so we can quickly identify a specific resource based on the tags assigned.
 It is important that we deploy a consistent set of tags across all resources to meet reporting and billing requirements.
 To meet this requirement we have the following defined standards.

 #Common Tags